Sree-raghavan/Sree-raghavan/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Sree-raghavan.Sree-raghavan&style=flat-square&color=0088cc)

-I'm a final year student pursuing Master's in Computer Application 🎓 from  University of kerala🏛.
+I'm a MCA Graduate 🎓 from  University of kerala🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 <img align="right" height="250" width="375" alt="" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" />